-- Share best practice across Safeguarding Leads and ensure any necessary action is taken to adopt any learnings wider in the Trust. - Ensure that there is a consistent approach and effective action plan for Safeguarding development across all areas of the organisation.
+- Share best practice across Safeguarding Leads and ensure any necessary action is taken to adopt any learnings wider in the Trust. - Ensure that there is a consistent approach and effective action plan for Safeguarding development across all areas of the organisation. - act as a consultation group on changes to safeguarding management and other related policies and practices. (e.g., Liberty Protection Safeguards) - Review lessons learned, key questions, analysis, action points and evaluation for each safeguarding entry, with a Trust-wide approach.

-- To act as a consultation group on changes to safeguarding management and other related policies and practices. (e.g., Liberty Protection Safeguards) - Undertake research where necessary to drive and support change across the Trust's services. - The safeguarding chair will reach out to organisations, for potential guest speakers to attend upcoming meetings. - Safeguarding chair to liaise with external agencies/organisations to seek potential advice, training courses, forums and share feedback to the group.
+- Undertake research where necessary to drive and support change across the Trust's services. - Be informed by external professionals and peers by hearing from guest speakers.
+The safeguarding chair will reach out to organisations, for potential guest speakers to attend upcoming meetings. - Safeguarding chair to liaise with external agencies/organisations to seek potential advice, training courses, forums and share feedback to the group.